Brand: Mobile Fidelity

 Love Anticipates Late 1960s Turbulence Via Prophetic Songs and Dark Themes: Forever Changes Ranked #40 on Rolling Stone's List of the 500 Greatest Albums of All Time

-Mastered from the Original Master Tapes: Mobile Fidelity's Hybrid SACD Opens Up Scale of Lush Orchestral Architecture and Elegant Baroque Textures
+Mastered from the Original Master Tapes: Mobile Fidelity's Numbered-Edition Hybrid SACD Opens Up Scale of Lush Orchestral Architecture and Elegant Baroque Textures

 Any discussion about the finest psychedelic rock record ever recorded is incomplete if it doesn't grant consideration to Love's Forever Changes.
 Ranked by Rolling Stone as the 40th Greatest Album of All Time, and named by Mojo the second-greatest psychedelic set in history, the effort is an internationally recognized seminal work of art.
 Transcending language and convention, its magnitude and magnificence need to be heard again and again.
 This is an effort whose mind-boggling acoustic complexities and kaleidoscopic nuances are tailored for high-fidelity playback.